iQuerz/iQScript/README.md

 #### Alt + Scroll
 *Horizontal scroll.
 Scrolling up means left and down means right.*

+#### Semicolon + `I`,`J`,`K` & `L` Keys
+*Simulates arrow keys while holding down the semicolon.
+Useful when your hands are on the homerow position.*

 That's not technically everything.
 I have another repository dedicated to running powershell by f12 key with additional fancy stuff. you can check it out [here](https://github.com/iQuerz/PowerShellAHK#powershellahk).
-If you have any suggestions, please contact me, I like adding useful shortcuts to my workflow.
+If you have any thoughts or suggestions, your words are more than welcome.

-### Current version: v1.1
+### Current version: v1.2
+Added new feature, you can now use `I`,`J`,`K` and `L` keys as arrow keys while holding down the `;` button.

+**History:**
-Fixed "file explorer not opening" issue, changed how the windows button functions.
+v1.1 (Fixed "file explorer not opening" issue, changed how the windows button functions.
 Now you can use shortcuts with windows key as a modifier)
-**History:**
-v1.0 (first iteration)
+v1.0 (first iteration, at least... when I got the idea to upload this here)